grapp-dev/stacks/README.md

 }
 ```

-In short, the spacing value unit here is a logical pixel, the same as you used to use before for either _margin_ or _padding_.
-For all values of `space` (`padding` as well) properties passed to components, **Stacks** will automatically multiply the default spacing value by passed value of `space`, for instance:
+In short, the spacing value unit here is a logical pixel, the same as you used to use before for either _margin_ or _padding_, whilst **Stacks** will automatically multiply the default spacing value by value of `space` (`padding` as well) passed to the components, for instance:

 ```tsx
 <Stacks spacing={4}>…</Stacks>